 - treat alopecia, a condition that causes hair loss

-There isn’t a standard formula for the substances injected in mesotherapy.
-Doctors use many different solutions, including:
+There isn’t a standard formula for the substances in mesotherapy.
+We use many different solutions, including:

 - prescription medicines like vasodilators and antibiotics